An easy walking tour exploring Japan’s Seto Inland Sea, a vibrant region of art, architecture and gourmet dining.

 Meals: Breakfast, lunch & dinner provided.

-We take the ferry to Momoshima island to visit Art Base, the home of Yukinori Yanagi, the artist behind Seirensho on Inujima and some of the marvellous artworks we saw on display yesterday in the Benesse Museum on Naoshima.
+We take the public ferry to Momoshima island to visit Art Base, the home of Yukinori Yanagi, the artist behind Seirensho on Inujima, which we visited on Day 2, and some of the marvellous artworks we saw on display in the Benesse Museum on Naoshima.
 Art Base is one of Yanagi’s latest projects using art as a catalyst for the revival of the islands of the region.
 If he is in residence, he will personally welcome us and explain his art and aims.

 Transferring by ferry to Tsuneishi-ko harbour from Momoshima, we pass close by a shipyard, where large ships in different stages of completion appear as works of art on an industrial scale.
 A further transfer by taxi brings us quickly to Tomonoura, where we explore this picturesque fishing port of charming clapboard houses and narrow lanes.

 In the 1990s, the locals successfully fought to preserve Tomonoura’s bay from development.
 A nationwide cause célèbre at the time, their efforts protected a delightful sea vista.
-We leisurely explore the town, which was the inspiration for scenes in Hayao Miyazaki’s Ponyo.
-It has been the location for many films including, perhaps surprisingly, Hugh Jackman’s Wolverine.
-We return by local bus to Onomichi.
+We undertake a leisurely exploration of the town, which was the inspiration for scenes in Hayao Miyazaki’s Ponyo.
+It has also been the location for many films including, perhaps surprisingly, Hugh Jackman’s Wolverine.

 Note: Meeting Yukinori Yanagi is subject to his availability.